 It’s easier now to reach customers all over the world than it ever has been, which makes internationalization an important part of developing new software.
-Internationalization matters even for companies that aren’t yet looking to expand into new countries and regions, or to support additional languages.
-Planning ahead for that growth will save money and time, and following some internationalization best practices can make the process smoother, too.
+Internationalization matters even for companies not yet looking to expand into new countries and regions or support additional languages.
+Planning for that growth will save money and time, and following some internationalization best practices can make the process smoother, too.

 Internationalization, or i18n, is the process of designing software so it can be localized for users in different locales and who speak different languages.
 When done correctly, coding for i18n makes localization, also known as l10n, and translation for multiple countries much easier.

 Internationalization involves more than just including Unicode support in software.
 Knowing how the coding language that’s going to be used supports locale is important, as is using development tools that continuously monitor code for i18n-related issues.
 These nine best practices can help make internationalization a success.